borti4938/n64rgb_pcb/README.md

 #### 5.1 With Flex Cable

 Bend the flex cables gently at the shaded areas.
-In that way you should be able to alling both flex cables at the N64 Advanced modding board.
+In that way you should be able to allign both flex cables at the N64RGBv2.1 modding board.
 Solder the flex cables at their places.
 (Please note subsection 5.3 - CSYNC).